-A. MINIMUM REQUIREMENTS (9.7.10, SP13, SU14, SU18, SU19, SU21)
+A. MINIMUM REQUIREMENTS (SP13, SU14, SU18, SU19, SU21)

-Minimum requirements for a PhD in Counseling Psychology include 101 semester hours of graduate-level coursework and practica, including the one-year pre-doctoral internship in an agency approved by the Program.
+Minimum requirements for a PhD in Counseling Psychology include 101 semester hours of graduate-level coursework and practica (students with a master's degree in mental health fields may submit course waiver requests to reduce the required hours), including the one-year predoctoral internship in an agency approved by the Program.